 With the Spirit of Light giving him an extra bit of strength to his sword, Blade proceeds to slay the fierce beast once and for all with a new finishing move: “Deadly Sword Technique #2: Phantom Moon”.

 Unbeknownst to our heroes, the fight was being secretly watched by Lucius.
-Having now discretely seen Deacon (since he also saw their previous fight as well) and Blade in action, he’s convinced that both men are equally-matched and should give the High Council a lot of worry.
+Having now discretely seen the recent tussle between Blade and Deacon, he’s convinced that both men are equally-matched and should give the High Council a lot of worry.
 As such, he takes his leave in order to continue with his private investigation.

 By the time the morning sun arrives, Lupit has succumbed to her wounds and passed on.
 As Danas takes her leave back to the village, Episode 5 ends with Blade narrating on Deacon being a symbolic plaque, leaving nothing but death and destruction in his wake as Eric vows to be the cure.